filswan/python-mcs-sdk/README.md

 Currently, polygon.mainnet is the only supported chain.

 ### Check Bucket and File Information
-You can use Buckets APIs to check bucket and file information, including `name`, `id`, `session policy`, etc.
+You can use Bucket APIs to check bucket and file information, including `name`, `id`, `session policy`, etc.

 ```python
 print(api.get_buckets())
 print(api.get_bucket_info(<bucket name>))
 ```

-### Create and Delete Buckets
+### Create and Delete Bucket
-Buckets APIs allow user to create and delete buckets (At the current version of Buckets, only 1 bucket is allowed per user)
+Buckets APIs allow user to create and delete bucket (At the current version of Bucket, only 1 bucket is allowed per user)

 To create a bucket, we need to have a bucket name.
 ```python